+The -relative-to-cropbox modifier can be added to the command line to make these measurements relative to the crop box instead of the media box.
 The -midline option may be added to specify that the positioning commands above are to be considered relative to the midline of the text, rather than its baseline.
 Similarly, the -topline option may be used to specify that the position is taken relative to the top of the text.